sicreative/VoltageShift/README.md

 Usage
 --------

-This program is a command tool that supports Haswell and above CPUs for undervoltage.
+This program is a command tool that supports Haswell and above CPUs for undervoltage and TDP setting.
-Apple locked the OC capability for newer devices, so if the info show "OC_Locked", you can not undervolt.
-You can still disable Turbo and set Power Limit to reduce heat.
+Apple locked the OC capability for newer devices or firmware, if the info show "OC_Locked" mean not able to undervolt, however, you can still disable Turbo and set Power Limit to reduce heat.

-It uses the 'Intel Overclock Mailbox' for controling the voltage offset, Your system may be locked of the "OC Mailbox" and not be available for undervoltage.
+It uses the 'Intel Overclock Mailbox' for controling the voltage offset,

 Undervoltage can reduce heat and sustain Turbo boost longer, provide longer battery performance, although if done too much(mV) it may cause an unstable system.

-This program does not provide a GUI interface because it loads the MSR driver only when apply, amend or read is done, after that the MSR driver will load and unload immediately for more security and lowest resource usage, after you test the settings well, you can use our tools to build the launchd for autorun on startup and maintaining the settings, please read below for more details.

 This program supports macOS 10.12 or above, however you need to switch off the SIP for unsigned kext in Recovery mode: